kuanrcl/MySQL_EE_Workshop/Lab14/Readme.md

-We will use Splunk with MySQL
+We will use Talend with MySQL